istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 Once you direct egress traffic through an egress gateway and apply the additional security mechanisms, you can securely monitor and define security policies for the traffic.
-If the application sends HTTP requests and the egress gateway performs TLS origination, you can monitor HTTP information, e.g. HTTP methods, headers and URL paths, and you can [define policies](/blog/2018/egress-monitoring-access-control) based on the HTTP information.
+If the application sends HTTP requests and the egress gateway performs TLS origination, you can monitor HTTP information like HTTP methods, headers, and URL paths.
+You can also [define policies](/blog/2018/egress-monitoring-access-control) based on the HTTP information.
 If the application performs TLS origination, for TLS traffic you can [monitor SNI and the service account](/docs/tasks/traffic-management/egress/egress_sni_monitoring_and_policies/) of the